-The best way to train Dalmatians is through positive reinforcement (i.e., reward-based training involving treats and praises).
+The best way to train a Dalmatian is through positive reinforcement (i.e., reward-based training involving treats and praises).
 Showing anger, frustration or hostility is never recommended with any dog.
 This is especially applicable for Dalmatians because they have difficulty recovering from harsh treatment or negative reinforcement.

-Although they are very social, Dalmatians require socialization from an early age.
+Although they are very social, these dogs require socialization from an early age.
 Let them meet new people and animals when they are still young.
 Make sure you do this in controlled, calm circumstances.
 An adaptable Dalmatian is a happy Dalmatian.

 As you already know, Dalmatians thrive when they are placed in active households.
-If you and your family members love to spend time in the great outdoors, Dalmatians will make wonderful canine companions for you.
-Due to their high levels of energy, Dalmatians should not even be considered by people leading mostly sedentary lifestyles or those without time for Dalmatians’ physical needs.
-If they are not adequately stimulated, Dalmatians get bored and may become destructive.
+If you and your family members love to spend time in the great outdoors, these dogs will make wonderful canine companions for you.
+Due to their high levels of energy, this breed should not even be considered by people leading mostly sedentary lifestyles or those without time for their dogs’ physical needs.
+If they are not adequately stimulated, they get bored and may become destructive.

 They also shouldn’t be left unsupervised with children, unless they have been socializing with them since they were puppies.
-That said, well-trained Dalmatians make great companions for children!
+That said, a well-trained Dalmatian will make a great companion for children!

 Dalmatians love their humans.
 And this means that they do not take well to being left alone.
 We understand it’s not possible to be with your dog at all times, however.
 So, if you absolutely must leave your Dalmatian alone, make sure they have a lot of space to play in and many toys to keep their mind busy.